 Speech-to-Text Hints

-Speech-to-Text Hints, commonly referred to as Phrase Lists, are instrumental in guiding the Automatic Speech Recognition (ASR) system to better comprehend words or phrases that are more likely to occur in your dialogues.
+Speech-to-Text Hints, sometimes also referred to as Phrase Lists, are instrumental in guiding the Automatic Speech Recognition (ASR) system to better comprehend words or phrases that are more likely to occur in your dialogues.

 To take advantage of Speech-to-Text Hints, make a service call to our dedicated Speech-to-Text Hints Service.
 Use the following technical specifications: